 4 Add the peanut butter swirl.
 Warm the peanut butter in the microwave until it's loosened enough to drizzle, about 30 seconds on high.
 Stir the powdered sugar into the peanut butter, then drizzle over the top of the brownie batter.

-Use a butter knife to swirl the peanut butter mixture into the brownie batter.
+Use a butter knife to swirl the peanut butter mixture into the top of the brownie batter.
+Be careful not to over mix the peanut butter into the brownie mixture.

 5 Bake the brownies: Bake the brownies until a toothpick inserted in the middle comes out mostly clean, about 35 minutes.
 (The peanut butter will probably stick to the toothpick a little bit; that's fine.)
 Transfer to a wire rack to cool.